 (AP Photo/Altaf Qadri)

-Vaisakhi (say "va-SAH-kee"), also known as Baisakhi, is one of the most important dates in the Sikh calendar.
+Vaisakhi (say "va-SAH-kee"), also known as Baisakhi, is an important festival celebrated by Sikhs.
 Read on to learn more about this annual festival.

 Sikh men hold sabres, known in Punjabi as "talwar", as they prepare to lead the annual Vaisakhi parade in Vancouver.
 THE CANADIAN PRESS/Darryl Dyck

-Vaisakhi is a harvest festival and New Year celebration, and it also recognizes the founding of the Sikh community.
-It originated in the Punjab region (the northern part) of India, but is celebrated in Sikh communities around the world.
+Today Vaisakhi is celebrated in Sikh communities around the world.
 The celebration is held on either April 13 or 14 every year.
-This year’s festival falls on April 14.

 Devotees sit in front of the illuminated Golden Temple, the holiest Sikh shrine on the occasion of Vaisakhi, the Sikh New Year, in Amritsar, India, Tuesday, April 14, 2009.
 (AP Photo/Altaf Qadri)